pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

  cd ../../..
 ```

+This same procedure will work with community-developed plugins available through npm via the [jspsych-contrib repository](https://github.com/jspsych/jspsych-contrib).
+Just replace "@jspsych" with "@jspsych-contrib".
+The [self-paced reading template](self-paced-reading-template.md) uses a [plugin](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-self-paced-reading/docs/jspsych-self-paced-reading.md) from jspsych-contrib.

 ## Adding custom jsPsych plugins

-The procedure above only works for jsPsych plugins from the official distribution.
-If your experiment makes use of a custom plugin (either one you've developed yourself or one [contributed](https://github.com/jspsych/jspsych-contrib) by the jsPsych community), follow the steps below:
+The procedure above only works for jsPsych plugins available through npm.
+If your experiment makes use of a custom plugin, follow the steps below:

 1. Add the plugin file to the `web page/src` folder of the experiment
 2. Add the plugin towards the top of your experiment.js file like `import jsPsychMovingWindow from './jspsych-moving-window';`